kadenrose/kadenrose/README.md

 - ⚡ Fun fact: ...
 -->
 <h1>Hello world!</h1>
 <p>Hello, I am Kaden Rose!
 I am going to school at Arizona State University - Polytechnic.
-Learning how to code and wanting to be a web developer someday!
-I love baseball and working on cars.<br> Jesus is the Savior of the world!</p>
+Learning how to code and wanting to be a frontend dev someday!
+I love baseball, working on cars, and coding!</p>
 <hr>
 <h3>Contact me</h3>
 <p>Phone ~ <a href="tel:4805500993">(480) 550-0993</a><br>